 One is sensitization.
 Sometimes just including people in a study makes them act differently than they normally do.
 Let's say I'm a volunteer in a study about eating habits.
 I'm not supposed to change my habits during the study -- just write down what I eat.
-But I can't help but start paying more attention to my diet when I write it down.
+But I cannot help but start paying more attention to my diet when I write it down.
 "Wow!
 I'm drinking five soft drinks a day!
 That's too much."
 So I reduce my soft drink consumption.

 The other is artificiality.
-According to deVaus, this is a big problem for experiments and quasi-experiments.
-He says: "... the typical social psychology experiment is based on a temporary collection of late adolescent strangers given a puzzle to solve under bizarre conditions in a limited time during their first meeting while being peered at from behind a mirror."
-He says that this makes it very dubious, if not just plain wroge, to generalize the findings of these studies.
+Some think this is a big problem for experiments and quasi- experiments.
+Some argue that a social psychology experiment where you ask a randomly selected group of students who do not know each other to develop a set of rules for punishing students who are late to class can never generate reproducible outcomes because the study involves atypical conditions in a limited time during their first meeting while being observed by researchers.
+Some argue that this makes it impossible to generalize the findings of these studies.
 I disagree.
 IF the experiment meets the conditions for theoretical adequacy, the findings can be generalized.

 There was a fairly well-known social psychology study done many years ago.
 A researcher wanted to try to understand why guards become abusive toward prisoners and thought it had to do with group identity.
-He assigned student volunteers randomly to either a "guard" or "prisoner" role and isloated them in a facility where they played out their roles.
+He assigned student volunteers randomly to either a "guard" or "prisoner" role and isolated them in a facility where they played out their roles.
 They were continuously observed.
 These participants were certainly under "artificial" conditions.
 The study was supposed to last several weeks.
 He had to discontinue it after just a couple of weeks because the "guards" started to become extremely abusive of the prisoners -- even when they were acquaintances or friends -- and the researcher became fearful of actual serious physical abuse.
 People thought this was one of those "artificial" studies -- until the experiences of American servicemen guarding prisoners in Iraq.
 This study was directly cited as a good example of the group dynamics that occur when some people are placed in control of other people to whom they are "superior" in some sense.
 In fact, the power of his study to explain these abusive patterns of behavior is probably even stronger precisely because his student participants did not in fact differ culturally, often knew each other, were strongly conditioned to treat each other as equals, etc.

 I personally do not know how much to treat artificiality as a threat.
 You need to think about it.
-But it's also true that with the very strict informed consent procedures that we must use, almost every study is subject to both sensitization and artificiality threats.
-Try to minimize them, but don't be paralyzed by them.
+But it is also true that with the very strict informed consent procedures that we must use, almost every study is subject to both sensitization and artificiality threats.
+Try to minimize them, but do not be thwarted completely by them.